Justine Larbalestier

 So pleased you enjoyed Magic or Madness!

-3. Carbonel Says:
+3. Carbonel on #

 Two authors: Melina Marchetta and Garth Nix.
 Oz teenlit not encompasing great stuff?
 Nonsense.

-4. Perry Middlemiss Says:
+4. Perry Middlemiss on #

 As I’ve said elsewhere I think Australian fiction (both youth and adult) is particularly strong at present so I don’t really know what Hartnett was attempting to say.
 There is the chance, of course, that she wasn’t quoted correctly.
 If you have a contact for her maybe you could write her and ask.
 I’m sure a number of readers here would like to know if she was reported correctly.